alco/dayton-talk-cli-apps/README.md

   * `cli_showcase/` – an umbrella app that shows examples of using various libraries for command-line argument parsing.
-Navigate into each app's directory and use `mix run -e Module.run arg1 arg2 ...` to run it from the command line.
+Navigate into each app's directory and see their respective Readme.

   * `squawk/` – the project used for the demo.
-It has a README of its own.
+It has a Readme of its own.